 Buy supplies for your business late this year that you

 vehicles this year

-Deduct the appropriate portion of business meals, travel,
+Deduct the appropriate portion of business meals and travel expenses

 Write off any bad business debts

 Self-employed taxpayers who use the cash method of